ManasviMalepati/ManasviMalepati/README.md

 ### Hi there 👋

+🔭 I’m currently learning about statistics and data science.

+💬 Ask me about anything to do with creative thinking and problem solving.

+Thank you for reading and good luck with coding!

 <!--
 **ManasviMalepati/ManasviMalepati** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.